Spin-Orbit Coupling Induced Back-action Cooling in Cavity-Optomechanics with a Bose-Einstein Condensate: DYNAMIC STRUCTURE FACTOR

-The second panel in Fig. 6 contain DSF, obtained from equation (\ref{DSF}), for different input pump field powers corresponding to $S_{out}(P,\omega)$ shown in first panel.
-Fig. 6(c) illustrates $S_{D}(k,\omega)$ at power ratio $P/P_{cr}=3$ and shows emergence of two sidebands at $\omega\approx-3.5\omega_m$ and $\omega\approx3\omega_m$ corresponding to creation and annihilation of quasi-particles, respectively, caused by fluctuating dynamics of the system as shown in first panel.
-Another, comparatively small, fluctuating structures can be seen at $\omega=0\omega_m$ which is induced by the quantum-noise effects.
-These structures amazingly verify the experimental finding of reference \cite{Landig2015}.
-On the contrary, if we increase the power of the system, the strength of DSF will be suppressed by the enhancement in system fluctuations and the peaks of sidebands will move towards $\omega=0\omega_m$, as can be seen in Fig. 6(d), where the input power is $P/P_{cr}=5$.
-However, the structure appearing at $\omega=0\omega_m$ is enhanced due to the increase in quantum noises.
-DSF also describes mean occupation number which is basically related to the temperature of multiple components of system like mechanical degree of freedom and atomic spin-states.
-Therefore, DSF can help us in extracting information about heating or cooling mechanisms of the optomechanical system.
-Further, the presence of SO-coupling will also modify DSF because of non-abelian quasi-particle excitations, as can be seen in Fig. 6(e) and (f), possessing similar behavior corresponding to out-going optical mode shown in Fig. 6(b).
-The strength of sideband peaks appearing in $S_{D}(k,\omega)$ are increased due to the addition of non-abelian quasi-particle.
-However, the secondary structure appearing because of quantum noises is now being suppressed due to the existence of SO-coupling.
+Dynamic structure factor $S_{D}(k,\omega)$ at power ratio $P/P_{cr}=3$ shows two sidebands at $\omega\approx-2\omega_m$ and $\omega\approx2\omega_m$ corresponding to creation and annihilation of quasi-particles, respectively, as shown in Fig.\ref{fig7}(c).
+Another, comparatively small, fluctuating structure can be seen at $\omega=0\omega_m$ induced by the quantum-noise effects which verifies the experimental finding of dynamic structure factor in reference \cite{Landig2015}.
+If we increase the input field power, the dynamic structure factor will be suppressed by the increase in system fluctuations and the sidebands will move towards $\omega=0\omega_m$, as shown in Fig.\ref{fig7}(d).
+However, the strength of structure appearing at $\omega=0\omega_m$ is increased because of quantum noise effects.
+Interestingly, these effects can be suppressed by SO-coupling because of enhanced intra-cavity atomic back-action, see Fig.\ref{fig7}(e) and \ref{fig7}(f), which leads to the enhancement of sideband spectrum.